Slabserver/slabserver.github.io/docs/documentation/nexus/architecture.md

 [Bouncer](https://github.com/Slabserver/bouncer) enforces the whitelist at the proxy level.
 Non-whitelisted players are stopped before they reach any server.
 The check happens once, at the point of entry, before any game server is involved.

 ### Spicord
 [Spicord](https://www.spigotmc.org/resources/spicord.64918/) Framework that loads a [JDA](https://github.com/discord-jda/JDA) environment on to the proxy.
-Really easy to extend without needing to
+Really easy to extend without needing to redo boilerplate.

 #### DCMessageBungee
 DCMessageBungee by Twist to relay message to the discord bot from servers on the network such as DeckedOut posting the messages to the discord using the Spicord API.